-[Par.
-1.]
-The rise of Shun is well known:-see the 1st part of the Book of History.
-Foo Yueh,-see the Book of History, Part IV. viii., where it is related that king Kaoutsung, having dreamt that "God gave him a good assistant," caused a picture of the man he had seen in his dream to be made, and search made for him through the kingdom, when he was found dwelling in the wilderness of Foo-yen.
+Par.
+1. The rise of Shun is well known:-see the 1st part of the Book of History.
+Foo Yueh,-see the Book of History, Part IV. viii., where it is related that king Kaou-tsung, having dreamt that "God gave him a good assistant," caused a picture of the man he had seen in his dream to be made, and search made for him through the kingdom, when he was found dwelling in the wilderness of Foo-yen.
 Sze-ma Ts'een says that the surname of the man was given in the dream as Foo, and his name as Yueh, which the king interpreted as meaning, that he would be a "tutor" (foo) to himself, and a "blessing" (yueh) to the people.
 Kaou Kih is mentioned in II.
 Pt I. i.
 8, as an able assistant of the last king of Yin.
 In the disorders and misgovernment of that king Kaou Kih had retired to obscurity, and was discovered by the lord of Chow in the guise of a seller of fish and salt, and induced to take office under the king, with whom Kih continued faithful to the last.

 Kwan E-woo was the chief minister of duke Hwan of Ts'e;-see II.
-Pt I. i.; et al. He was carried from Loo to Ts'e in a cage, Hwan having demanded his surrender that he might have the pleasure of putting him to death; but he met him outside the city and raised him to the greatest distinction.
-Shuh-sun Gaou was chief minister to king Chwang of Ts'oo, one of the five presidents of the States.
-He appears in the narratives of the Tso Chuen (see Book VII. xi.; et al.) as Wei Gae-leeh.
-He belonged to one of the principal families of Ts'oo; but being at one time treated with neglect by the king, he had retired into obscurity, and lived somewhere (it must have been out of Ts'oo) on the sea-coast.
+Pt I. i.: et al. He was carried from Loo to Ts'e in a cage, Hwan having demanded his surrender that he might have the pleasure of putting him to death; but he met him outside the city and raised him to the greatest distinction.
+Shuh-sun Gaou was chief minister to king Chwang of Ts'oo, one of the five presidents of the States He appears in the narratives of the Tso Chuen (see Book VII. xi.; et al.) as Wei Gae-leeh.
+He belonged to one of the principal families of Ts'oo: but being at one time treated with neglect by the king, he had retired into obscurity, and lived somewhere (it must have been out of Ts'oo) on the sea-coast.
 The events of his life at this time, however, are all but lost to history.
-Afterwards, he did good service to the State.
-Sun-shuh must have been his designation originally, and Gaou was the name of an office in Ts'oo,-probably the sound of its appellation in the original language of the country.
-Pih-le He,-see V. Pt I. ix.
+Afterwards, he did good servgaou from [his hiding by] the sea-shore; and Pih-le He from the market-place.